msvt37/18.3-Proof_of_Authority/README.md

 This assignment walks through the steps needed to create a tesnet blockchain for a fictitous organization

 # Setup Steps
+(note: full code and steps are located in puppethcnfig.txt found in this repository)
 1. Two nodes were create, Node 1 and Node 2 resulting in the following details.
 Node 1: